Attacking Climate Change in New Zealand

 This will be the forth post I will have written on Climate Change since I returned home to Whakatāne in early 2019.
 In the one dated 20-Sep-19 I pointed out that we in little old New Zealand represent only a tiny fraction of global emissions; less than about 0.2 % to put a number on it.
 My answer to the question of what we can do to avert an impending global climate disaster was to set an example in the hope of inducing major emitters such as China, the United States and Europe to follow suit.
 This is not a moral argument as some National politicians have cynically suggested in the past.
 Rather, it is a purely self-serving one.
 Having said that, our per-capita emissions do rank quite high and so morals are not totally irrelevant either.

 The crux of my argument was that if we in NZ can’t get our own house in order, and in so doing induce major emitters to reduce emissions by setting an example, we are all done for.
 Our government seems to want to do the right thing, or at least be seen to be doing the right thing.
-In that regard, in November of 2019 our parliament passed the so-call ‘Zero Carbon Bill’.
-Conveniently left out of the bill however, were methane (CH4) emissions.
-Methane is a potent green-house gas (GHG) that is usually considered to be somewhere between 22 and 30 times more potent than CO2, although it doesn’t last as long in the atmosphere.
+In that regard, in November of 2019 our parliament passed the so-called ‘Zero Carbon Bill’.
+Conveniently left out of the bill however, were biogenic methane (CH4) emissions.
+Methane is a potent green-house gas (GHG) that is usually considered to be somewhere between 22 and 30 times more potent than CO2, although it only lasts about 12 years in the atmosphere.

 Now it is time to take a close look at what we can actually do about this impending crisis/catastrophe that goes beyond posturing and platitudes.

 If saving the planet boils down to reducing emissions, then we need to take a closer objective look at these emissions.
-Below is a pie graph of NZ’s GHG emissions and it shows what most of us may already probably know, that agriculture is our biggest source of emissions accounting for about 49% of the pie.
+In Figure 1a is a pie graph of NZ’s GHG emissions and it shows what most of us may already probably know, that agriculture is our biggest source of emissions accounting for about 49% of the pie.
 Energy production is the next largest slice of the pie at 39%.
-About 44% of this 39% is due to the transport sector.
+About 44% of this 39% is due to the transport sector (Figure 1b).

 We could relatively easily cut transport sector emissions in half through all-out adoption of battery electric vehicles (BEV), a technology that I can confidently say has come of age.
 Everyone has heard of Tesla’s impressive BEVs but how about the Lucid Air that is expected to be available in early 2021.
 It can do 0-100 km/h in less than 2.8 seconds and has a maximum range of 855 km in mild weather.